stuerp/foo_midi/docs/README.md

 This player is a wrapper for the BASSMIDI library by [Un4seen](https://www.un4seen.com/).
 The libraries required to use it are included with the component.

 It requires an SF2, SF2Pack or SFZ soundfont to provide the instrument samples.
+DLS collections can be used when you enable on-the-fly conversion.
 See [Soundfonts](#soundfonts).

 It can be configured on the **[MIDI Player / Wavetable](#wavetable)** preferences page.